ElektraInitiative/libelektra/doc/help/CHECK.md

 Their are two different types of checks, a check on a plugin (by specifying the name of a plugin as an argument) or a check on the key database itself.

-The outcome of a check on the key database is returned as an 8-bit pattern.
+The outcome of a check on the key database is returned as an integer representing an 8-bit pattern.
 Each bit represents a specific outcome as described below:

  * 0: